Written by Richard Perry

 Deposit Methods

-For deposits into the account, they can be made in any currency, and will be converted into the base currency of your account by XM’s prevailing inter-bank price.
-All deposits via credit/card and e-payment options clear into your account instantly.
+Deposits can be made in any currency and will be converted to your account’s base currency at XM’s prevailing interbank exchange rate.
+All deposits via the credit/card and e-wallet options clear into your account instantly.
 Bank wires will take several days to clear.

 Deposit Bonuses